Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

 -  Options prefixed with ``mk_add_options`` are passed to ``client.mk``.
-The most important of these is ``MOZ_OBJDIR``, which controls where your application gets built (also known as the object directory).
+The most important of these is ``MOZ_OBJDIR``, which controls where your project gets built (also known as the object directory).
 -  Options prefixed with ``ac_add_options`` are passed to ``configure``, and affect the build process.